RasmussenLab/pimms/workflows/maxquant/README.md

 snakemake --profile pbs-torque --jobs 10 --latency-wait 10 -k
 ```

+#### Logs

+All files resulting from executions are stored under the `.snakemake`.
+See the last file
+in the `.snakemake/log` folder for inspecting the process of the currently executed
+snakemake job.

 ## After running snakemaker

 > The file names can be changed in the `config.yaml`

 After snakemake execution of the files in `[hela_files.txt](../hela_files.txt)
-you should find three new files in the workflow folder [maxquant](vaep/workflows/maxquant):
+you should find new files in the workflow folder [maxquant](vaep/workflows/maxquant):

 ```
 log_completed.txt